Thursday, May 21, 2015

 Poem# 1

-A carver lost in chiseling the wood;
+A carver, lost in chiseling the wood,

-Modeling it into the finest,
+models it into the finest.

-He, himself carefully carves into.
+He himself carefully carves into it.

 As I look at him,

-And my life rolls down:
+My own life rolls down:

-The creaks of sculpting a block
+the creaks of sculpting a block,

-While removing jarring angles
+removing jarring angles,

-Etch a torment.
+etch a torment.

-Are those pains impass of life?
+Are those pains the impasse of life?

-Life mills to live,
+Life mills to live.

-It’s a fume out of crumble and splinter.
+It’s a fume out of crumble and splinter-

-Every bit a loss and gain!
+every bit a loss and gain!

 This act recurs,